 According to a survey by Tech Pro Research, up to 24 percent of businesses currently implement or plan on using artificial intelligence.
 Stand-outs are in the health, financial services and automotive sectors.

 In financial services, PwC has put together massive amounts of data from the US Census Bureau, US financial data, and other public licensed sources to create $ecure, a large-scale model of 320 million US consumers’ financial decisions.
 The model is designed to help financial services companies map buyer personas, simulate “future selves” and anticipate customer behavior.
-It has enabled these financial services companies in validating real-time business decisions within seconds.
+AI has enabled these financial services companies in validating real-time business decisions within seconds.

 The automotive industry, on the other hand, has developed several AI applications, from vehicle design to marketing and sales decision-making support.
 For instance, artificial intelligence has led to the design of smarter (even driverless) cars, equipped with multiple sensors that learn and identify patterns.
 This is put to use through add-on safe-drive features that warn drivers of possible collisions and lane departures.